 BA in English from UNH; MA in Elementary and Secondary Teaching from UNH; 30 years public school teaching, mostly in Yarmouth, Maine in grades 3-6; completed many courses and workshops in science, math, literacy, and social studies, including a fellowship at Georgetown University.
+Currently working as an Executive Skills coach using Lynn Meltzer’s SMARTS curriculum.
 I am delighted to have the opportunity to work one-on-one with elementary students at STARS.
 For me, it is very satisfying to develop individualized experiences that help students to understand their strengths and needs as learners.
 I believe every student can learn strategies to master skills and content, and also to become a more efficient and creative thinker.
 I’m excited to be working at STARS because it is a collaborative environment with resources and methods that promote the exchange of ideas and problem-solving.

 Beth Ann Nickerson

 B.A. in Special Education from George Washington University; M.S. in Exceptionality from Univ. of Southern Maine; K-12 Special Education teacher certification; K-12 Special education consultant certification; Special Educator at Mt.
-Ararat Middle & High Schools for twenty-nine years; Chair of Bowdoin College Community Host Program; SPIRE training; Wilson & Language workshops; Executive Functioning Skill training; Woodcock-Johnson Achievement Assessment training.
+Ararat Middle & High Schools for twenty-nine years; Chair of Bowdoin College Community Host Program; SPIRE training; Wilson & Language workshops; Executive Functioning Skill training; Woodcock-Johnson Achievement Assessment training; working as an Executive Skills coach using Lynn Meltzer’s SMARTS curriculum.
 I specialize in assessing students’ reading decoding, fluency and comprehension skills, educating young people about their skills and working together to improve their skills.
 In the area of writing, I work with students on organizing their ideas, putting their ideas onto paper, and implementing the writing process.
 I enjoy supporting young people in identifying their strengths, challenges and ascertaining ways to embrace these to achieve their goals.
 In working with elementary, middle school and high school students, it is my belief when given support and “tools” students can achieve their learning goals and reach their potential.

 Joanne James Roark

-BA in Special Education K-12 from Eastern Michigan University; EdM in Early Childhood Learning Disabilities from Oakland University; Fifteen years working in the public schools in Michigan K-12, in classroom, resource and consultant positions, worked extensively sustaining support for students who presented challenges with emotional regulation and executive functioning; Fellow at the Bay Area Writing Project, collaborating to create a comprehensive writing curriculum for a public school district; Managed a Title 1 paraprofessional learning resource program and worked successfully to apply the use of video feedback in training; Served nineteen years in independent schools as a classroom teacher K-4; Certified in Orton Gillingham and Wilson Fundations and as a mentor, delivering staff development; Traveled the US facilitating professional development in All Kinds of Minds to help teachers understand and share creative ways to accommodate learning diversity.
+BA in Special Education K-12 from Eastern Michigan University; EdM in Early Childhood Learning Disabilities from Oakland University; Fifteen years working in the public schools in Michigan K-12, in classroom, resource and consultant positions, worked extensively sustaining support for students who presented challenges with emotional regulation and executive functioning; Fellow at the Bay Area Writing Project, collaborating to create a comprehensive writing curriculum for a public school district; Managed a Title 1 paraprofessional learning resource program and worked successfully to apply the use of video feedback in training; Served nineteen years in independent schools as a classroom teacher K-4; Certified in Orton Gillingham and Wilson Fundations and as a mentor, delivering staff development; Traveled the US facilitating professional development in All Kinds of Minds to help teachers understand and share creative ways to accommodate learning diversity; currently working as an Executive Skills coach using Lynn Meltzer’s SMARTS curriculum.
 I recently retired from the classroom and moved to Maine where I tutor students with reading challenges.
 I remain a voracious reader, a learning facilitator and educational consultant/advocate to families.

 BS in Political Science; MEd in literacy from Univ. of Maine; Reading Recovery trained; Extensive work in Wilson Reading Systems; Trained in Lindamood Bell Programs (LIPS, Seeing Stars); Classroom teacher; Title 1/RTI specialist; Academic coach; Team leader; Literacy specialist.
+Currently working as an Executive Skills coach using Lynn Meltzer’s SMARTS curriculum.
 I love to teach all learners how to improve their literacy skills by using various methods and techniques.